An image acquisition plan is a process of mapping your drone flight path depending on two factors:

-One thing that’s important to remember when designing an image acquisition plan is that to get high-quality results and facilitate map stitching from individual photos, a high overlap between the images is a must.
-So, a good image acquisition plan is the one that allows for enough overlap.
+To get high-quality results and facilitate map stitching from individual photos, a high overlap between images is a must.
+So, a good image acquisition plan is one that allows for enough overlap.
 A bad image acquisition plan, on the other hand, will lead to inaccurate results or a processing failure when stitching imagery, which will ultimately require repeating the survey to capture the images again.

 In this section we’ll cover a few different types of image acquisition plans and have a go at identifying the ones best suited for our project.